DragonMinded/bemaniutils/README.md

 If you happen to already be an authorized client of a BEMAPI-compatible server, you can fast-track initializing your server by pointing it at the remote server and using its existing database to seed your own.
 If this is the case, run the following command to perform a complete initialization.
+Note that the "bootstrap" script has entries for non-omnimix versions only.
+You can edit it to add omnimix versions as well if you wish to provide omnimix support and are pointing at another BEMAPI-compatible instance which also has support.
 If you wish to update your initial setup with newer data, perhaps because a new supported game is available, you can run the following script and append the `--update` flag to it.
 Otherwise, run the following command like so:

 ```
 ./bootstrap --config config/server.yaml --server http://some-server.here/ --token some-token-here
 ```

-If you do not have a BEMAPI-compatible server, you can initialize the server from the game files of the games you wish to run.
+If you are not federating with an existing BEMAPI-compatible server, you can initialize the server from the game files of the games you wish to run.
 See the following sections for how exactly to do that.

 ### Pop'n Music

 For Pop'n Music, get the game DLL from the version of the game you want to import and run a command like so.
-This network supports versions 19-26 so you will want to run this command once for every version, giving the correct DLL file:
+This network supports versions 19-26 so you will want to run this command once for every version, giving the correct DLL file.
+Note that there are several versions of each game floating around and the "read" script attempts to support as many as it can but you might encounter a version of the game which hasn't been mapped yet.

+An example is as follows:

 ```
 ./read --config config/server.yaml --series pnm --version 22 --bin popn22.dll
 ```

-For add songs of a XML from omnimix v2, run a command like this:
+If you are looking to support omnimix v2, you can add songs out of an XML like this:

 ```
 ./read --config config/server.yaml --series pnm --version omni-24 --bin popn24.dll --xml your_songs_db.xml